 5. Core Web Vitals

-User experience has become a very crucial factor for sites to rank higher on the SERP.
-However, before you can host a site on a hosting service and strive to offer your visitors an amazing user experience, you must first find out how supportive the hosting service is.
+User experience has become crucial for sites to rank higher on the SERP.
+However, before you can host a site on a hosting service and strive to offer your visitors a fantastic user experience, you must first find out how supportive the hosting service is.
 This is where the Core Web Vitals test comes into play.

 Pros of using EasyWP